harmonicalchemy/modular-emacs/README.md

 > `$ cd ~/`
 > `$ npm install -g vmd`

+### Fountain Screenwriting Tools: _(optional)_

-- **Fountain Screenwriting Tools: _(optional)_** For processing text files from emacs and exporting them to formats used within the industry etc.  These tools can be installed with the Node Package Manager _(just as for installing **VMD**)_ I am not making this a requirement obviously, but if you are into fiction or screenwriting Fountain should be a main part your emacs publishing environment!
+For processing text files from emacs and exporting them to formats used within the industry etc.  These tools can be installed with the Node Package Manager _(just as for installing **VMD** above)_ I am not making this a requirement obviously, but if you are into fiction or screenwriting Fountain should be a main part your emacs publishing environment!

+### ZSH: _(optional)_

-- **ZSH _(optional)_:** I use `zsh`, `Antigen` & `Oh-My-Zsh` as my default unix shell configuration.
+I use `zsh`, `Antigen` & `Oh-My-Zsh` as my default unix shell configuration.
 There may be some configurations within emacs here that make that work well.
 Hopefully those configs will not change a `bash` or other `shell` user's experience...
 I will have to test that to make sure...
 I don't wish to make Zsh a requirement.
 This should work equally well in the bash shell, or any POSIX compliant shell.

 ## Details:

 The above requirements are pretty much all you need to get ready for installing and running this project in your home directory...
 Also, not covered here, you need to have a standard unix like development environment set up on your machine as well, _(even if all you intend to do is write but not code)_ you will still need to have some of the standard **devTools** installed and configured to make some of these cool writer's features work well.